Employment Checks Contract

 NSW Procurement manages the head agreement for the employment checks contract.

-As an agency or cluster, you can engage a supplier from the approved List of suppliers tab on this page, using a customer contract and order form.
+As an agency or portfolio, you can engage a panel supplier using a customer contract and order form.

 Step 2.
 Choose your supplier

-You can read more about selecting suppliers in the buyer guidance pages on this site.
+You can read more about selecting suppliers in the buyer guidance pages.

 NSW Procurement manages the head agreement for this contract, but you'll need to establish a contract for the specific work you're asking your supplier to do.

-Once you select your supplier, they should provide you with a pack that includes:
+Once you select your supplier, they should provide you with a signed pack that includes:

 When you sign and return your documents, your supplier will forward a copy of the signed contract to NSW Procurement.